gutentag1026/fdf/README.md

 1.To run the program, go to fdf folder, do
 ./fdf maps/42.fdf

-2.to run man pf minilibx, go to root folder man ./minilibx/man/man1/mlx.1
+2.to run man minilibx, go to root folder man ./minilibx/man/man1/mlx.1

 3.to use the minilibx, you need updated version, don't use the library on subject page